RubisetCie/ida-function-sig-filter/README.md

     However: If no cheap options exist and we have to disassemble large parts of the database anyways (due to presence of code pattern rules), then using one immediate rule as a pre-filter can greatly pay off. api-searching ONE immediate is roughly equivalent to 1/8 searching for any number of code-pattern rules - although this also depends on many different factors...
 4. code pattern are the most expensive by far, however checking one pattern vs checking many is very similar.

-### Todo (unordered):

-* jcc pseudo-mnemonic
-* Allow named locations in CodeRules ('call memset')
-* add rule xref in/out
-* undo/redo
-* progress bar
-* middle-click to close tabs
-* tab menu: close all but this
-* 'ignore all following operands' option
-* Rule for parameters to API calls inside function
-* Rule for parent/callsite/child function requirements
-* Rule for function parameters
-* Regex-rule
-* string/name: casing option
-* automatically convert immediate rules to byte pattern if applicable?
-* settings: case sensitivity, string types, range, ...
-* Hexray rules?
-* OR combination of rules
-* Pythonification of code ;)
-* Parallelization
-* Automatic generation of rules to identify a function?